MC Lyte

-Lana Michele Moorer (born October 11, 1970), better known by her stage name MC Lyte, is an American rapper, DJ, actress and entrepreneur.
-Considered one of the pioneers of female rap, Lyte first gained fame in the late 1980s, becoming the first solo female rapper to release a full album with 1988's critically acclaimed Lyte as a Rock.
-She released a total of eight solo studio albums (2015's Legend being her latest) and an EP with Almost September.
+Lana Michele Moorer (born October 11, 1970), better recognized by her stage name MC Lyte, is an American rapper.
+Regarded as a pioneer in the field of female rap, MC Lyte initially gained fame in the late 1980s, becoming the first female rapper to release a full solo album with 1988's critically acclaimed Lyte as a Rock.
+The album spawned the singles "10% Dis" and "Paper Thin".